ifiptm/conf2024/cfp/index.md

 The mission of the IFIPTM 2024 conference is to share research solutions to problems relating to trust and trust management in digital infrastructures.
 As society become increasingly digitalized, interactions are transferred to the digital domain, which introduces problems of establishing, maintaining and exploiting trust among entities and services in the digital domain, including related security and privacy issues.
 One indicator of the increasing importance of trust in the digital domain is the increase in legislation and regulation, such as the GDPR regulation and NIS 2 directive in Europe, but similar regulations are emerging around the World.
 The conference seeks to present solutions to all issues relating to trust and trust management in a digitalized society, and to identify new challenges and directions for future research.

-IFIPTM 2024 invites submissions presenting novel research on all topics related to trust, security and privacy, including but not limited to those listed below:
+IFIPTM 2024 invites submissions presenting novel research on all topics related to trust, security and privacy, including but not limited to those listed below.

 ### Trust in Information Technology

+- Trust in generative AI
-- Trust in AI ethics and generative AI
+- Trust in AI ethics
 - Trust in supply chains
 - Formal aspects (specification, reasoning, and analysis)
 - Trust-based and trust-aware IT policy management
 - Trust in social networks and emerging contexts
-- Trust in collaborative applications, crowd-sourcing and wiki systems
+- Trust in collaborative applications, crowdsourcing and wiki systems
 - Trust in human-computer interaction and usable systems
 - Trust metrics and computation